danjulio/lepton/ESP32/tCam-Mini/readme.md

 | start | Starting byte of current chunk. |
 | length | Length of chunk in bytes. |
 | data | Base64 encoded binary data chunk. |

-#### Streaming (and a performance note)
-Streaming is a slightly special case for the command interface.
-Responses are only generated after receiving the associated get command.
-However the image response is generated repeatedly by the camera after streaming has been enabled at the rate, and for the number of times, specified in the set\_stream\_on command.

-While the task that services the Lepton is capable of getting the maximum 8.7 fps frame-rate out of the sensor, the task generating the image response and sending it through the ESP32's network and Wifi stacks may not always keep up.
-It appears that the time required to send the data over the ESP32's Wifi interface varies depending on a several factors.

-Typical streaming rates vary from about 6-9 fps.
-The fps display on the desktop application will dip every time the Lepton performs a FFC because it is averaging over several seconds and the camera stops sending images during the FFC (about 1.5 seconds).

 ### OTA FW Update Process
 The OTA FW update process consists of several steps.
 The FW is contained in the binary file ```tCamMini.bin``` in the precompiled FW directory or built using the Espressif IDF.
 No other binary files are required.